-How to Stop a Runny Nose: 6 Natural Remedies
+How to Stop a Runny Nose: Natural Remedies & Medications

 1. Eucalyptus essential oil

-Eucalyptus essential oil contains eucalyptol, which is a substance with anti-inflammatory action in the respiratory airways.
-It can help to reduce and eliminate phlegm, which can contribute to a stuff or runny nose.
+Eucalyptus essential oil contains eucalyptol, which has anti-inflammatory action in the respiratory airways.
+It can help reduce and eliminate phlegm, which contributes to a stuffy or runny nose.

 Ingredients

-• 3 to 5 drops of eucalyptus essentia oil
+• 3 to 5 drops of eucalyptus essential oil

 • 1 liter of boiling water